 Conservative (someone who enjoys doing things the same, 'traditional' way) and

 Open to Change (someone who enjoys doing things in new and varying ways).

-There are three possible settings for the ideal match: on either end or in the middle.
+There are three possible settings for the ideal match: on either end of the spectrum, or in the middle.

 The suggested setting is on either end of the scale.
 This way you are specifying the trait that you would like to be exhibited by the candidate.
-The higher the match score, the higher the degree the candidate is exhibiting the specific trait.
+The higher the match score, the more the candidate is exhibiting that specific trait.

 Remember to back-test whenever possible!